Trump angers Britain in midst of London attack

-WASHINGTON, D.C.: President Donald Trump sparked fury in London and yet another pointed rebuke from Prime Minister Theresa May Friday after he claimed “loser terrorists” behind a botched train attack were known to British police.
+WASHINGTON, D.C.: President Donald Trump sparked fury in London and yet another poi nted rebuke from Prime Minister Theresa May Friday (Saturday in Manila) after he claimed “loser terrorists” behind a botched train attack were known to British police.

 Trump took to Twitter to condemn an attack on a packed London Underground train that injured 22 people, but also appeared to suggest that British authorities had dropped the ball.